90% Occupancy Standard Implementation

 - While a chapter may appear to have enough students interested to be at the 90% occupancy standard for the following (fourth) semester, there remains concerns that students may either be academically dropped or choose to transfer or withdraw in between semesters, potentially dropping the chapter below 90% at the beginning of the following (fourth) semester.
 Such a drop below 90% would result in the immediate loss of group housing.
 As a result, organizations in this situation are strongly encouraged to build in a cushion to protect them in case of drops, transfers or withdrawals in between semesters.
 It is recommended that such organizations get commitments from one or two members above the 90% capacity number to offset any attrition that may occur between semesters.
 If for any reason, prior to the first day of classes in the following (fourth) semester, a chapter drops below 90%, the group will not be permitted to move back into their house.
 If a fraternity or sorority loses group housing as a result of not meeting the occupancy standard, the organization may choose to remain as a recognized non-residential chapter.

 - In the case of loss of group housing, sophomores must remain in the university housing system as space permits and will be informed about existing vacancies.
 Juniors and seniors will be allowed to request permission to be released from their on-campus lease to live off-campus.
-Decisions will be made by Residential Services based on a number of factors including residential system-wide vacancies.
+Decisions will be made by Housing Services based on a number of factors including residential system-wide vacancies.

-- It is an expectation of the Offices of Residential Services and Fraternity and Sorority Affairs that students who choose to move back into the facility to assist in achieving the Occupancy threshold are expected to utilize the facility as their primary residence.
+- It is an expectation of the Offices of Housing Services and Fraternity and Sorority Affairs that students who choose to move back into the facility to assist in achieving the Occupancy threshold are expected to utilize the facility as their primary residence.

 Notification of Occupancy